nguyenphuquang1234567/Kenji-Res/README.md

 1. Check the existing issues
 2. Create a new issue with detailed description
 3. Include error logs and steps to reproduce
+4. Specify device and browser information for responsive issues

 ---